-- ML Model Accuracy Monitoring Information.Outputs, Required: Set of:
+- ML Model Accuracy Monitoring Information.

+- For the LMF-based AI/ML Positioning indication, the following parameters may be provided: ML Model Filter Information, ML Model Interoperability Information.

+Outputs, Required: Set of:

-- the tuple (Analytics ID, one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2.Outputs, Optional: ML Model Accuracy Information.
+- the tuple (Analytics ID, one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2, or

+- one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2, when the LMF-based AI/ML Positioning indication is provided in the request.

+Outputs, Optional: ML Model Accuracy Information.